Henry M. Jackson: Early life and career

+U.S. Congress

+Jackson successfully ran for the U.S. Congress as a Democrat in 1940 and took his seat in the House of Representatives with the 77th Congress on January 3, 1941.
+From then on, Jackson did not lose any congressional elections.
 Jackson joined the Army when the United States entered World War II but left when Franklin D. Roosevelt ordered all representatives to return home or resign their seats.
 He visited the Buchenwald concentration camp a few days after its liberation in 1945.
+He also visited his native Norway, where he observed the repatriation to Russia of Red Army soldiers captured by the Nazis, in which he recalled"I remember how reluctant most Russians were to return to the Soviet Union.
+They knew they would have even less freedom there."

 He attended the International Maritime Conference in Copenhagen, Denmark, in 1945 with the American delegation, and he was elected president of the same conference in 1946, when it was held in Seattle.
-From 1945 to 1947, Jackson was also the chairman of the Committee on Indian Affairs.

-In the 1952 election, Jackson relinquished his seat in the House for a run for one of Washington's Senate seats.
+From 1945 to 1947, Jackson was also the chairman of the House Indian Affairs Committee.
+In the 1952 U.S. House election, Jackson relinquished his seat in the House for a run for one of Washington's Senate seats.
 Jackson soundly defeated Republican senator Harry P. Cain and remained a senator for over thirty years.
 He was Washington's first U.S. senator to be born in the state.
 Jackson died in office in 1983 after winning re-election for the fifth time in 1982.

-Though Jackson opposed the excesses of Joe McCarthy, who had traveled to Washington state to campaign against him, he also criticized Dwight Eisenhower for not spending enough on national defense.
+Although Jackson opposed the excesses of Joe McCarthy, who had traveled to Washington state to campaign against him, he criticized Dwight Eisenhower for not spending enough on national defense.
 Jackson called for more inter-continental ballistic missiles in the national arsenal, and his support for nuclear weapons resulted in a primary challenge from the left in 1958, when he handily defeated Seattle peace activist Alice Franklin Bryant before winning re-election with 67 percent of the vote, which he topped the next four times he ran for re-election.

-During the 1960 Democratic presidential primary, Jackson was the first choice of fellow senator John F. Kennedy for a running mate, though JFK became convinced that a Southerner would better balance the ticket.
+During the 1960 Democratic Party presidential primaries, Jackson was the first choice of fellow senator John F. Kennedy for a running mate; Kennedy became convinced that a Southerner would better balance the ticket.
 Lyndon B. Johnson was later selected.
 Jackson boasted one of the strongest records on civil rights during the civil rights movement.
 He supported the 1957 and the 1964 Civil Rights Acts.

-On July 22, 1965, President Lyndon B. Johnson signed the Water Resources Planning Act into law, noting Jackson as one of the Congress members to "have made a very invaluable and very farsighted contribution to America's future."
+On July 22, 1965, Johnson signed the Water Resources Planning Act into law, citing Jackson as one of the Congress members to "have made a very invaluable and very farsighted contribution to America's future."
 In April 1968, responding to the assassination of Martin Luther King Jr., Jackson gave a speech about the legacy and injustice of inequality.